Bort-Millipede/OSCP-Handbook/Buffer Overflows/README.md

 ```
 "[STRING]"[::-1].encode('hex').upper()
 ```
-Can be useful for printing values in buffer overflow exploits.
+Can be useful for printing string-to-hexadecimal values in Windows buffer overflow exploits.